 Altitude sickness is a type of hypoxia that occurs at higher altitudes with less oxygen, like with Denver at 5280 feet high.
 Hypoxia is a deficiency of oxygen in the body.
 When people travel from lower altitudes to higher altitudes, their bodies need time to adjust to the lower levels of oxygen in the atmosphere.
 Altitude sickness can occur when this adjustment happens too quickly or too slowly.

-25%-30% percent of visitors, according to the University of Colorado School of Medicine, get acute mountain sickness when heading to the mountains.
+25%-30% percent of visitors in the Rocky Mountains of Colorado, according to the University of Colorado School of Medicine, get acute mountain sickness.
 Some references state as high as 40% of visitors.
-There's a lower risk to Denver visitors, where about 8%-10% percent of visitors get altitude sickness.

 As a local product, our Zaca Hydration + Liver Aid chewables are sold throughout Colorado for many altitude usages.
 It's a popular choice among locals, and visitors alike.